Surprise, the 2019 Ford Ranger Is a Reliable Bargain

 The 2019 Ford Ranger has an above-average reliability ranking.
 J.D.
 Power gave it a score of 84 out of 100, which is great.
 Scores from 91 – 100 are considered best, and anything that falls between 70 to 81 is average.

 Reliability rankings are based on the levels of defects, malfunctions, and design flaws experienced by owners.
 The reports cover everything from the engines to the infotainment system.
+This truck has had plenty of time to rack up complaints.

 Some critics suggest avoiding a new vehicle during its first year of production, and in 2019, the Ranger returned after an eight-year hiatus.
 However, it was only new to us in the United States.